Kuda-Kwindima/retail-sales-analysis/README.md

 The dataset is synthetic but designed to closely reflect real-world retail scenarios, making it suitable for demonstrating practical SQL skills.

+🎯 Project Objective

+The objective of this project is to analyze retail sales data using SQL to uncover trends in revenue, customer behavior, and product performance.
+The insights generated aim to support data-driven decision-making related to pricing strategy, inventory planning, and customer segmentation.

 🧰 Tools & Technologies
 MySQL (data cleaning, transformations, EDA)
 MySQL Workbench